Are there people in your industry you’d love to meet, but just don’t know how to get their attention?

 I set my intention and started searching for people on Facebook that matched my requirements (above).

-Quickly, I discovered an interesting woman… Her name is Laurel Eastman and she was once ranked 4th in the world for Kitesurfing.
+Quickly, I discovered an interesting woman… Her name is Laurel.
+She was once ranked 4th in the world for Kitesurfing.
 Laurel owns three Kitesurfing schools around the world and is a very well respected celebrity name in the Kitesurfing community.

 Laurel actually called me back and spent 30 minutes on Skype helping me answer my most pressing questions about Cabarete.
 I was bowled over.
 This amazing woman just reached out to me (a total stranger) out of the blue and contributed her time and expertise to me – with no expectation of anything in return.